-It has been an honor to launch the Mount Sinai Center for Translational Medicine and Pharmacology (CeTMaP) at the Icahn School of Medicine at Mount Sinai.
+It has been an honor to launch the Institute for Translational Medicine and Pharmacology at Mount Sinai.
 Our vision is to translate discoveries in basic science into innovative therapeutics and clinical interventions for advancing the quality of medical care.

 Finally, and importantly, we currently train young scientists to tackle obesity, osteoporosis, disorders of cognition, myeloproliferative neoplasms, sickle cell disease, rheumatoid arthritis, and neuropsychiatric conditions in a highly interactive and interdisciplinary environment.
-Mentorship of our next generation of translational research scientists is of paramount importance to the Center’s mission.
+Mentorship of our next generation of translational research scientists is of paramount importance to our mission.

 Mone Zaidi, MD, PhD, MBA, MACP, FRCP, DSc (h.c.), ScD (h.c.)